WeatherBug: Above-Normal Hurricane Season Expected

 By WeatherBug Sr. Meteorologist, James West

-The 2012 Atlantic Hurricane Season - officially beginning on June 1 but already started with Alberto`s formation last weekend - will be an active but closer-to-normal one this year, says a team of WeatherBug forecasters.
-This year follows an above-average 2011 season.
+The 2013 Atlantic Hurricane will be an active one this year, says a team of WeatherBug forecasters.
+This year follows an above-average 2012 season.

-WeatherBug meteorologists are expecting 11 to 13 named storms to form in the Atlantic Hurricane basin this year.
-Six to seven of these storms will become hurricanes, and two to four major hurricanes with winds in excess of 111 mph are possible.
+WeatherBug meteorologists are expecting 14 to 18 named storms to form in the Atlantic Hurricane basin this year.
+Seven to 10 of these storms will become hurricanes and three to five major hurricanes with winds in excess of 111 mph are possible.
 The long-term annual average since 1981 is 12 storms, 6 hurricanes and 3 major hurricanes.

-Driving this year`s forecast are near-normal water temperatures throughout the tropical Atlantic, Caribbean and Gulf of Mexico, and no El Nino or La Nina patterns.
+Driving this year`s forecast are near-to-slightly above-normal water temperatures throughout the tropical Atlantic, Caribbean and Gulf of Mexico, and no El Nino or La Nina patterns (neutral pattern expected).
+The Atlantic basin is in the middle of a multi-decade period of increased hurricane activity.

-In comparison, the Colorado State University tropical forecast team on April 4 predicted a below-normal season with 10 tropical storms, four hurricanes and two major hurricanes this year.
-The National Oceanic and Atmospheric Administration hurricane forecast will be issued on May 24.
+In comparison, the Colorado State University tropical forecast team on April 10 predicted an above normal season with 18 tropical storms, nine hurricanes and four major hurricanes this year.
+The U.S. government`s hurricane forecast issued last week predicts 13 to 20 named storms, seven to 11 hurricanes and three to six major hurricanes this year.

 The Atlantic Hurricane Basin consists of the Atlantic, Caribbean Sea, and the Gulf of Mexico.
 The hurricane season runs from June 1 to November 30 every year.
 The historical height of the Atlantic hurricane season runs from mid-August to early October.
 However, tropical systems can form at any time during the season.